|

 The two early American second-class battleships gave more than a

-passing nod to the design theory too, and two were built for Brazil
+passing nod to the design theory too, and two were built for Ting

 Yuen and Chen Yuen were built in the Vulcan Yard at Stettin